Tanzania Wildlife Safaris 2023

 The Best Weather: June through October, when it rarely rains.

 The Worst Weather: The worst time for a Tanzania wildlife safaris is during the rainy season during March and April.

 Tanzania Wildlife Safari and The Serengeti Wildebeest Migration

 Tanzania Wildlife Safari Seasons

 Dry Season: June to October

-The months of June and July are ideal for viewing the wildebeest migration.
+Mid-July to mid-September is ideal for viewing the wildebeest migration.

 Because there is little to no rain, the sky is clear, and most days are bright, so there are fewer mosquitoes.